-“The MCO brought drastic changes not only in the adult world but also in the child’s world.
-Confined to their homes, the normal support systems that children have other than their immediate family like friends, peers, play, sports, teachers and school were all taken away so quickly.
+“The Covid-19 Pandemic brought drastic changes not only in the adult world but also in a child’s world.
+Confined to their homes, the normal support systems that children have other than their immediate family like friends, peers, play, sports, teachers, and school were all taken away so quickly.

-“While adults have friends, colleagues or counselors they could call or go online to get support from or to continue their social and work responsibilities children on the other hand had limited options.
-Who could they go to to share and get help for their own worries and troubles?
+“While adults have friends, colleagues, or services they could call or go online to get support from, children have limited options.
+Who can they go to, share, and get help for their own worries and troubles?
+In more serious situations where they are trapped at home in an abusive environment, how can they get support for themselves?

-“Buddy Bear was born out of this need, to give children a safe space to share and talk about their worries and concerns to an adult trained to listen to worries of children in a way they can feel supported and empowered,” said Pam Guneratnam, the founder of HumanKind.
+"Children are suffering, the National Health and Morbidity survey tells us that 1 in every 3 children is in some form of distress.
+Our mental health initiatives are born out of a need to give children a safe space to share and talk about their worries and concerns to an adult trained to listen to worries of children in a way they can feel supported and empowered,” said Pam Guneratnam, the founder of HumanKind.

-The Buddy Bear helpline operates from 12 noon to 12 midnight, 7 days a week, with volunteers who can speak Bahasa Malaysia, English, Mandarin, and Tamil.
+The Buddy Bear helpline operates from 6 pm to 12 midnight, 7 days a week, with volunteers who can speak Bahasa Malaysia, English, Mandarin, and Tamil.

-All Humankind volunteers have been trained in Psychological First Aid and are supervised by registered mental health professionals.
-They are committed to provide a responsible and ethical phone line for children.
+All Humankind volunteers have been trained in Psychological First Aid, listening skills and child protection.
+They are supervised by registered mental health professionals.
+Every volunteer has been screened and background checked.
+They are committed to provide a responsible, ethical service in the best interest of the child.

 To speak to Buddy Bear, children can call 1-800-18BEAR.

-This fundraising campign will allow children who cannot afford to pay for phone calls to get to access this service.
-By donating to this campaign, you are providing access to crucial mental health support for vulnerable children.
+This fundraising campaign will allow children who cannot afford to pay to get access to mental health care.
+By donating to this campaign, you are providing access to crucial mental health support for vulnerable children during this pandemic.

 Humankind is a registered social enterprise based in Kuala Lumpur, Malaysia.
 We are on a mission to improve the social and emotional well-being of all communities especially communities that are underserved and vulnerable.